Coronavirus has created many challenges for the cleaner, especially if your primary work is indoor cleaning, like carpet cleaning or general cleaning.

 1st, remember, there is nothing better than actual cleaning.
 Cleaning with soap and water is better than any disinfecting chemical.
 For example, it has been proven that washing your hands with soap is more effective in killing the virus than using hand sanitizers.
 This is still the most misunderstood fact.
 It has been proven that soap, surfactant, dismantles viruses.
 See it here.

 Although you can use any product with surfactants to clean surfaces, it is even better when you use products that contain hydrogen peroxide.
-Hydrogen peroxide is active against a wide range of microorganisms, including bacteria, yeasts, fungi, viruses, and spores according to the CDC, Centers of Disease Control & Prevention, One such product is Trashed Green Gel.
+Hydrogen peroxide is active against a wide range of microorganisms, including bacteria, yeasts, fungi, viruses, and spores according to the CDC, Centers of Disease Control & Prevention.
+This virus has also held together by oil and products that contain delimonene, a solvent, will help dissolve it.
+One such product is Trashed Green Gel.

 For soft surfaces like carpet and upholstery, this will be your 1st weapon of attack – cleaning with soap, surfactant.